-The project is part of Barton Healthy New Town, which is one of 10 healthy new towns sites which are part of NHS England’s Healthy New Towns programme; with the aim of creating innovative and sustainable ways for new developments to achieve improved health and wellbeing in communities.
+The project was part of Barton Healthy New Town, one of ten healthy new towns sites which were part of the NHS England’s Healthy New Towns programme whose aim was to create innovative and sustainable ways of achieving improved health and wellbeing in communities.

-The vision is for the pilot project to be adapted and adopted by schools nationally.
+The vision was for the pilot project to be adapted and adopted by schools nationally.
+Please find below the suggested programme for years Reception to Year 6.

-Funded & supported by Oxford City Council as part of the NHS National Healthy New Town Project
+This project was funded and supported by Oxford City Council as part of the NHS National Healthy New Town Project.